ZxAYED/zxayed/README.md

- Aspiring FrontEnd Developer | MERN Stack Enthusiast | Physics Student at Govt Titumir College 🎓
+ Aspiring Full Stack Developer | MERN Stack Enthusiast | Physics Student at Govt Titumir College 🎓

 Hello there!
 I'm Zayed Iqbal, a dynamic and self-motivated individual on a mission to bridge the worlds of technology and physics.
-Currently pursuing my passion for coding while studying Physics at Govt Titumir College, I thrive on solving real-world problems through the lens of a frontend developer.
+Currently pursuing my passion for coding while studying Physics at Govt Titumir College, I thrive on solving real-world problems through the lens of a Full Stack developer.

  My expertise lies in the MERN (MongoDB, Express.js, React, Node.js) stack, where I craft seamless and scalable solutions that resonate with both functionality and aesthetics.
 I approach every task with strategic thinking, setting clear goals and working relentlessly towards achieving them.